 Improve Accuracy along with Speed

 Regarding drawing, speed and accuracy are often seen as opposing forces.
-However, it is possible to improve both at the same time.
-The key is to identify the areas where you need to improve your accuracy.
+However, it is possible to improve both at the same time.It is important to pinpoint the specific areas where improving your accuracy is necessary.

 At the same time, try to use larger brush strokes and flatten your tone to create a more simplified image.
 It will help you achieve a faster drawing time without sacrificing quality.

-Use Right Art Tools & Techniques
+Use the Right Art Tools & Techniques

 Any artist will tell you that one of the essential aspects of drawing quickly is having the right tools.
 Using the correct type of pencil, paper, and eraser can make a big difference in the quality of your drawings.